emma-sax4/emmasax4.info/.github/STRUCTURE_OF_THIS_PROJECT.md

 layout: post
 title: Post A
 tags: [ tag1, tag2 ] # optional
+permalink: /blog/posts/post-a
+date: 2001-12-14 00:00:00 -06:00 # 2001-12-14 06:00:00 UTC
 ---
 ```

 The tags determine how we want to categorize each post.
 If there's no categorization of a post (if it's completely random), then there's no need to specify any tag(s), AKA just leave the line completely out of the front matter.
 But, if you think the post is a good contestant for a tag, such as `tag1` or `tag2` in our example, then add those appropriate tags in a list format, as shown above.

+Without the `permalink` link in the front matter, the URL will most likely default to including the publishing date.
+This is not ideal, so instead, we'll set a custom permalink for each blog post.

+The `date` front matter indicates the published date and time.
+Usually, it's totally fine with blog posts being published at midnight (usually in America/Central time zone, because that's where Minnesota is).
+On rare occasions when two posts are published on the same date, it's important to specify a time so they sort properly.
+The entire site will show in a readers' local time, but the data will be stored in the system (and will be reflected in the `feed.xml` and `sitemap.xml`) in UTC.
+From a human's perspective, we want time zones to be a non-issue, so we can write our date/time as the author is seeing it within the post.
+For Jekyll to properly interpret it, we must specify the author's current hour offset from UTC at the time of publishing.

 ### Posts in a Collection